 In the past year, larger companies divested of non-core assets to reduce their debt burden and juniors, that were well financed and seeking to acquire advanced properties, acquired many of these rather than conduct grassroots exploration.
-As a result, there are fewer such properties available at a time when there is an appetite to finance such properties.
+As a result, there have been fewer such properties available at times when there has been an appetite to finance such properties.
 The result is a dearth of grassroots exploration and a severe lack of new projects entering the exploration pipeline.
+At the time of writing, financing appear to have been much reduced from the previous quarter.